How It Works

 When at your overseas location, you first connect your UKSofa box to the local Broadband, simply by plugging it into your existing (local) internet router.

-When you then connect any device to the UKSofa Box you are automatically routed through to the new internet account that we’ve opened in your own name at our UK-based ISP.
+When you then connect any device (by WiFi or cable) to the UKSofa Box you are automatically routed through to the new internet account that we’ve opened in your own name at our UK-based ISP.
 This routing then allows you to browse the internet just as you would if you were on your own sofa in the UK.

 NOT a VPN